-Head to Vancouver in Canada for wondrous weather
+Head to Vancouver for wondrous weather

 Although Vancouver is a city that’s in the middle of evergreen-skirted mountains, beachy coves and exquisite inlets, so there’s seldom any squeezing in with the masses here.
 Just once-in-a-lifetime wilderness that’s constantly jostling for your attention.